 The Executive Council appoints a committee that meets on a regular basis to review a variety of financial issues and provide advice and counsel to our Finance team.
-The committee includes private sector CFOs, a banking professional, an attorney, and business leaders.
+The committee includes private, public, and not for profit sector business leaders.

 Detailed Budget Process

 Our annual budget is developed by senior leadership, reviewed and approved by our Executive Council, and then approved by our membership at the annual business meeting in August.
 Chapelstreet Church operates on a September 1 through August 31 fiscal year.

 Questions about our financial operations or to review detailed statements?
 Please contact our Controller, Fred Morris, at the church offices or at email@example.com.